lorenzwalthert/gsoc2018/wiki-page.md

 - New styling rules.
 - New functionality in terms of UI.

-Solving a few, easy-to-tackle postponed issuses (can be found via label:"Complexity: Low" and label:"Status: Postponed") could help the student to get familar with the code base while starting to make some contributions to the project.
+Solving a few, easy-to-tackle postponed issuses (can be found by filtering issues by label) could help the student to get familar with the code base while starting to make some contributions to the project.

 ## Further ideas

 There is quite a few ideas how styler could be improved or extended.
 Here are a few, sorted according to priority.
-However, we want the student to have a say as well on what he wants to work on.
+However, we'd like to encourage the student to propose a road map.

 - A mechanism to enforce a maximum width (e.g. 80 characters).
 - Implementing other style guides, in particular the base R style